johnpeart/johnpeart.github.io/src/posts/blogpost/2021-05-01-eurovision-first-listens.md

   commentary: |
     This is a ripping rock number with some just-the-right-side of R-rated lyrics and echoes of 'Who let the dogs out?' in the backing vocals.

-    No doubt hoping to follow in the footsteps of 2006 winner Lordi, it's a refreshing diversion into a lesser-trodden genre for Eurovision.
+    No doubt hoping to follow in the footsteps of 2006 winner Lordi, it’s a refreshing diversion into a lesser-trodden genre for Eurovision.

 - country: "France"
   emoji: "🇫🇷"